awfrok/HangulNew3Beol-UIM-settings/README.md

-# uim-byeoru script and NGS input setting file for Hangul new 3 beol type layout compatible with Dvorak
+# uim-byeoru script and NGS input setting file for Hangul new 3 beol layout compatible with Dvorak